Zane-/imgbot/README.md

 ### Supported websites:

-imgur, flickr, tinypic, reddit, wall.alphacoders, deviantart
+imgur, flickr, tinypic, reddit, wall.alphacoders, deviantart, gfycat

 To add more websites, create a file named 'selectors.json' in the directory the bot is run from.